 Here’s a reason to cheer a runner’s heart, despite the creeping cold and shorter days: holiday running!
-Travel magazines and websites are full of lists such as ‘best cities to see holiday lights”, so we did some research to match some of those with some great running routes.
+Travel magazines and websites are full of lists such as ‘best cities to see holiday lights’, so we did some research to match some of those with some great running routes.
 Our list of the best holiday runs in North America is a combination of beautiful light displays, festive shopping areas, and done-up neighborhoods.
 A special bonus: that dreaded nighttime run becomes a special treat!
 While the list might tilt toward wintry, northern spots, you’ll find some special surprises in warmer weather cities, too.
+A good strategy for finding a pretty holiday run in any city is to search our ‘Fantastic Neighborhoods‘ category.
 For more, see our list of the best holiday runs in Europe.

 New England-Y Holiday Runs.
 Here are some favorites if you’re looking for that Currier & Ives holiday run.
 Help here from the Boston Globe.